Romania Power EPC Market Size and Share

 Romania Power EPC Market Analysis by Mordor Intelligence

-The Romania Power EPC Market size is estimated at USD 7.69 billion in 2026, and is expected to reach USD 12.14 billion by 2031, at a CAGR of 9.56% during the forecast period (2026-2031).
+The Romania Power EPC Market size was valued at USD 6.98 billion in 2025 and is estimated to grow from USD 7.69 billion in 2026 to reach USD 12.14 billion by 2031, at a CAGR of 9.56% during the forecast period (2026-2031).

 The up-cycle is propelled by a 4.2 GW Contracts for Difference (CfD) pipeline, accelerated coal-unit retirements, and grid-modernization programs jointly financed by the European Union and multilateral lenders.
 Investment momentum is reinforced by offshore-wind licensing, residential rooftop solar subsidies, and a liberalized bilateral-trading regime that unlocks corporate power-purchase agreements (PPAs).
 Competition is intensifying as Greek, Austrian, and German EPC majors vie with state-owned incumbents for turnkey contracts, while local integrators exploit distributed-generation niches.
 Financing conditions continue to ease, sub-5% project debt is now standard for CfD-backed renewables, supporting cash-flow visibility and expanding addressable capacity across wind, solar, gas, and storage.